togaritogarikun/TeXfiles/README.md

 - setting1.tex

 #### :black_small_square: dissertation/usage_example.pdf
-This is the example result of compiled dissertation/main.tex using Makefile
+This is the example result of compiled dissertation/main.tex with above \*.sty.

 :hatching_chick: slide/